madasar/ARDroneDocker/README.md

 ``docker run -v `pwd`/files:/files -it ardrone2sdk bash --login -i``

-### Running graphical docker applications
+### Running graphical docker applications (Linux)

-Several of the SDK demos create a video preview, you may have an error `cannot open display :0`.
-To run the image so graphical applications can be shown in the host:
+Some of the SDK demos create a video preview or have a ui, you may have an error `cannot open display :0`.
+To run the image so graphical applications are shown in the host:

 `docker run -e DISPLAY=:0 -v /tmp/.X11-unix:/tmp/.X11-unix -it ardrone2sdk bash --login -i`

 [via](http://fabiorehm.com/blog/2014/09/11/running-gui-apps-with-docker/) you may need to `xhost +` on a Linux host [see](http://stackoverflow.com/questions/28392949/running-chromium-inside-docker-gtk-cannot-open-display-0).

-### Running graphical docker applications on a Mac
+### Running graphical docker applications (Mac)

 In OSX, you will need to install xQuartz, and socat (`brew install socat`), first run: